NethServer/nethserver-makerpms/README.rst

   $ sftp username@packages.nethserver.org

-Accept the server SSH fingerprint when asked.
+Accept the server SSH key fingerprint when asked.

 The following command uploads all the RPMs in the current working directory to the ``nethforge`` testing repository for NethServer version ``7.8.2003``. ::